etomarat/mcdomovoy/README.md

 # What is it
-This is a minecraft server launch kit based on [purpurmc](https://purpurmc.org/) and write on nodejs
+This is a minecraft server launch kit based on [purpurmc](https://purpurmc.org/) and write on nodejs.
+We have an interactive command line interface for many things.

 # Requirements
 It tested on nodejs v16.13.2, but must working at older too